 One thing to keep in mind: many of the website builders below also feature free plans.
 The main limitation of those free plans is that they won’t let you use a custom domain name, and the site will also show ads.
 That’s why it often is a good idea to opt for cheap rather than free.

-Even though Webnode lacks many of the features that come with other website builders (e.g. ecommerce), you can easily create a multilingual website.
+Even though Webnode lacks many of the features that come with other website builders (e.g. advanced ecommerce options), you can easily create a multilingual website.
 It’s an easy-to-use solution with modern website designs that are automatically optimized for mobile devices.
 For more information, check out our Webnode review.

 - Free plan